armanmaurya/mindlist/README.md

 - Real-time sync with Firebase
 - Dark mode and system theme support
 - Responsive design for mobile and web
+- Web support: run in any modern browser with full feature parity

 ## 🛠️ Installation Steps
 1. **Clone the repository:**